ifoxfoot/fqacalc/README.md

 `fqacalc` contains all 51 regional FQA databases that have been either fully approved for use or approved with reservations by the US Army Corps of Engineers.
-By referencing these databases, the package knows what C Value to give each plant that the user inputs.
+By referencing these databases, the package knows what Coefficient of Conservatism (or C Value) to give each plant that the user inputs.
 Users can see a list of regional databases using the `db_names()` function, and specific FQA databases can be accessed using the `view_db()` function.

 ``` r
 #view a list of all 51 available databases